ogatech4real/Smart-industrial-process-monitoring-system-using-Open-Source-Solutions/README.md

-#  Industrial Automation System Design Using Open-Source IIoT SCADA with AI-Enhanced Predictive Analytics
+dge#  Industrial Automation System Design Using Open-Source IIoT SCADA with AI-Enhanced Predictive Analytics

 This project demonstrates the design and implementation of an **open-source IIoT-based SCADA system** that integrates **edge computing**, **MQTT communication**, and **AI-driven predictive analytics** for intelligent energy management.
 The framework provides a **cost-effective, modular, and scalable** approach to modernising industrial control systems, enabling real-time monitoring, environmental data integration, and adaptive energy optimisation.